Our products

 The price of Beluga caviar has four verifiable components that have no equivalent in any other food product on the market:

 Yield per female: an adult female Huso huso produces between 10% and 18% of her body weight in roe.
-But extracting this caviar involves a delicate process — today increasingly with non-lethal techniques that prolong the productive life of the animal — which requires highly specialized personnel.
+But extracting that caviar involves a delicate process — increasingly with non-lethal techniques that prolong the animal's productive life — that requires highly specialized personnel.
 Production per animal per year is limited by biological definition.

 Regulatory restrictions: the trade of sturgeon caviar is subject to CITES regulations and European legislation that require documentation of origin, health certificates, and quality controls at every level of the chain.
 The regulatory cost is real and is passed on to the price.

-Global demand with no significant elasticity: the market for premium Beluga caviar has a relatively inelastic demand — buyers looking for it do not have an equivalent substitute — which keeps prices high regardless of general economic fluctuations.
+Globally inelastic demand: the market for premium Beluga caviar has a relatively inelastic demand — buyers who seek it do not have an equivalent substitute — which keeps prices high regardless of general economic fluctuations.

-All this explains why the price of authentic, verifiable quality Beluga caviar starts within a certain range and why prices significantly below that range should raise suspicion about the product's origin or quality.
+All this explains why the price of authentic Beluga caviar of verifiable quality starts in a certain range and why prices well below that range should raise suspicion about the product's origin or quality.

 Iranian Beluga vs. other origins: why the Caspian makes a difference

-The Caspian Sea is an inland sea with no connection to any ocean, which makes it a unique ecosystem with chemical and biological characteristics that do not exist anywhere else on the planet.
-Its waters have a much lower salinity than oceans — between 1.2% and 1.3% compared to 3.5% for oceans — and a specific mineral composition that directly influences the aromatic profile of the roe of the sturgeon that lives and feeds in them.
+The Caspian Sea is an inland sea with no connection to any ocean, making it a unique ecosystem with chemical and biological characteristics that exist nowhere else on the planet.
+Its waters have a much lower salinity than oceans — between 1.2% and 1.3% compared to 3.5% for oceans — and a specific mineral composition that directly influences the aromatic profile of the sturgeon roe that lives and feeds in them.

-The Iranian sector of the Caspian — the southern part of the sea, bordering the coast of Iran — has the most favorable conditions: colder temperatures, greater depth in the seabeds where sturgeon live, and a higher concentration of the organisms that make up their natural diet.
-These factors result in roe with a higher density of omega-3 fat, a firmer membrane, and a more complex aromatic profile than that of sturgeon raised in continental European aquaculture or other Caspian regions.
+The Iranian sector of the Caspian — the southern part of the sea, bordering the coast of Iran — has the most favorable conditions: colder temperatures, greater depth in the seabeds where sturgeon inhabit, and a higher concentration of the organisms that make up their natural diet.
+These factors result in roe with a higher density of omega-3 fat, a firmer membrane, and a more complex aromatic profile than sturgeon raised in continental European aquaculture or other regions of the Caspian.

 Iran also has the strictest regulatory framework for Caspian caviar.
 The Iranian Fisheries Research Institute (IIFRO) controls all production, certification, and export.
-There is no legal export of Iranian caviar without that certification seal.
-This combination — optimal natural conditions plus demanding regulatory control — is why Iranian caviar remains the world quality benchmark, even though today there are quality fish farms in Italy, France, China, and other countries.
+There is no legal export of Iranian caviar without this certification seal.
+This combination — optimal natural conditions plus demanding regulatory control — is why Iranian caviar remains the global quality benchmark, even though quality fish farms now exist in Italy, France, China, and other countries.

 Price of Beluga caviar in Spain in 2026: table by weight

-The price range of Beluga caviar in the Spanish market in 2026 varies significantly according to origin, quality, and sales channel.
-As a guide:
+The price range of Beluga caviar in the Spanish market in 2026 varies significantly depending on origin, quality, and sales channel.
+As a guiding reference:

 Weight Price range for verifiable quality Beluga Note